acidb/mobiscroll-docs/docs/react/eventcalendar/calendar.md

 ```

 ### Configuring the view

 The Calendar view can be configured through the `view` option.
-Below are listed the Calendar object properties which can help you fine-tune this view.
+Below are listed the `calendar` object properties which can help you fine-tune this view.

 ```jsx title='Example'
 <Eventcalendar